Become a Koestler Arts Mentor

 - Mentoring can be rewarding as the person you mentor develops and progresses

-- Mentors will be automatically invited to Koestler events such as exhibition and sale previews, workshops and seminars
+- Mentors will be automatically invited to all Koestler events such as exhibition and workshops

 - Koestler Arts will provide you with a reference detailing the work you’ve undertaken as a mentor